 Initially, when Danny and Oz tried sharing photos from external sources they realized that they could eliminate several steps.
 And with Mixpanel Funnels, they were able to confirm that hypothesis with user data.
 Before, whenever a user shared a photo from their gallery, the share feature would prompt users to share with Viber.
 If they clicked this button, it opened Viber and they could add a contact and hit send.
 This ﬂow required users to search for their contact each time they shared.

-With Mixpanel Funnels and Segmentation, the team could see that most sharing only occurred with each users’ top few contacts.
+With Mixpanel Funnels and Insights, the team could see that most sharing only occurred with each users’ top few contacts.
 With this insight, the product team streamlined and shorten the sharing process by deploying Android’s Direct Share feature.
 This new Android feature made it incredibly easy to share something from just about any app directly to someone you talk to on a regular basis on Viber.

 The change was subtle, but it was a great way to decrease the number of steps between users’ actions.
 And what they found in Mixpanel is that the launch of Android Direct Share feature increased sharing from external sources by 9%.